101100/integration-tests/README.md

     .\IntegrationTest-Debug.cmd
     ```

-    **Note**: if you want to run tests from an IDE, you will need to restart it after setting the environment variable.
+    **Note**: if you want to run tests from an IDE, you will need to restart it

-Advantages:
-- No Windows server install.
-- Learn a new technology!

-Disadvantage:
-- Tests run slow...
-I'm going to get an exact comparison, but it seems slower.
-- SQL version is not exactly the same (could be an advantage when you also consider that TeamCity will use the "correct" version).
+    after setting the environment variable.

+## Re-creating the image from the GitHub repo

+If you chose these steps, you can use your image instead of
+`101100/integration-tests`.
+Note that below you should replace `101100` with
+your Docker Hub username.

+1. Clone the repository:
+    ```
+    git clone git@github.com:101100/integration-tests.git
+    ```

+2. Build the container:
+    ```
+    docker build -t integration-tests .
+    ```

+3. (Optional) Log in using `docker login`, tag the image and push it container to Docker Hub:
+    ```
+    docker tag integration-tests 101100/integration-tests:copy-of-MS-tag
+    docker tag integration-tests 101100/integration-tests:latest
+    docker push 101100/integration-tests:copy-of-MS-tag
+    docker push 101100/integration-tests:latest
+    ```